-Published on Friday 30 January 2015 12:27
+Published on Friday 31 July 2015 04:03

 Ten Second Review

 What are the priorities when it comes to hybrid vehicle dynamics?
 In order, refinement, then refinement followed by refinement.
 People don't buy these cars to fling round corners or smoke the tyres away from the lights.
 A good hybrid hatchback should be about pure relaxation and low stress.
 It should promote a calm, measured driving style and remind the driver that the journey can be enjoyed in ways other than outbraking someone into a roundabout.
 Extensive soundproofing in the engine bay, front wheel arches and dashboard has reduced engine and road noise intrusion in the cabin of the latest Auris Hybrid.
 The 1.8-litre VVT-i petrol engine was already one of the smoothest in its class and with the addition of the electric motor, it's also reasonably brisk.
-It'll make 62mph in 10.9 seconds on the way to 112mph.
+Working only via auto transmission, it'll make 62mph in 10.9 seconds on the way to 112mph.

 Design and Build